People charged with DUI, DWI, and even drug intoxication, are convicted with secret FST accuracy evidence they can not examine.

 All data

+A FOIA request to the NHTSA failed to get any FST study data.
 So I called Washington, DC and spoke with the NHTSA's Chief Counsel's Office—the agency's self described "FOIA experts."
 Agency lawyers claim all the FST data was lost "when we moved to this new office."
 The data was also lost, "when we moved to a paperless office."
 This happened, "a few years ago"—some time after a similar FOIA request was honored, resulting in Dr. Hlastala's 2005 scientific article sharply critical of NHTSA's statistical methods.

 All data